UCB Home Loans

-UCB Home Loans Corporation Ltd (from Union de Crédit pour le Bâtiment) is a specialist mortgage lender of Nationwide Building Society, working primarily through regulated intermediaries.
+UCB Home Loans Corporation Ltd (from Union de Crédit pour le Bâtiment) is a specialist mortgage lender of the British Nationwide Building Society, working primarily through regulated intermediaries.
 UCBHL operated out of a single location in Sutton with over 300 employees, relocating to Bournemouth and merging with the Portman Building Society's The Mortgage Works in 2007 following Nationwide's merger with the Portman.

-It ceased new lending on 31 October 2008, but continues to collect money from its customers at rates that are above average.
+It ceased new lending on 31 October 2008, but continues to collect money from its customers.

-Existing customers of UCB Homeloans are paying a rate that is currently 4.99%+ above base rates.